<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1526774045083360&amp;ev=PageView&amp;noscript=1">

 Walking the line between too much and too little inventory is one of the toughest parts of warehouse management.
 On one side, you have stockouts.
 Running out of a popular item means lost sales and frustrated customers who might turn to a competitor.
 On the other side, you have overstock.
 Excess inventory ties up your cash, increases carrying costs for storage and insurance, and runs the risk of becoming obsolete or expiring.
 Finding the right balance requires a deep understanding of your sales velocity and demand patterns.
 Effective inventory forecasting helps you order the right amount of stock at the right time, keeping your customers happy and your capital free.

-Addressing labor and productivity challenges
+How to improve labor efficiency and productivity

 Your warehouse is powered by people, and labor challenges can have a huge impact on your operations.
 Finding and retaining skilled workers is increasingly difficult, and labor shortages can slow down your entire fulfillment process.
 This puts pressure on your existing team to do more with less, which can lead to burnout and errors.
 If your team members are spending too much time searching for items or walking long distances across the warehouse floor, their productivity suffers and your labor costs climb.
 Optimizing workflows and providing your team with the right tools are key to creating a more productive warehouse environment and making the most of your workforce.